t2yijaeho/T2-RAQ/MSP T2 QnA.md

 ## Q94.
 Jump Host

-To connect to the admin server
+To connect to the admin server you have to go through a two-step process

 1. Connect to the public IP of the bastion server in the local environment
 2. Connect to the admin server private IP from the bastion server

-You have to go through a two-step process

-I hope you understand that I enter all the admin server and bastion server information in MobaXterm to connect at once
+I hope you understand that enter all the admin server and bastion server information in MobaXterm to connect at once

 [AWS Bastion Host / Jump Box](https://dev.to/aws-builders/aws-bastion-host-jump-box-5h87)